millimelon/TESC-Farm-Intern25/documents/dev-setup/README.md

 - Git: used for tracking and merging changes to the project files.
 It allows us to work collaboratively, combining our edits together and keeping a history of changes, like a shared folder with an undo feature.
 - Go (golang): Go is the programming language used to write the API that powers the backend.
 You need go installed in order to compile the api after making changes.
-- NodeJS: Node is used to generate the files that compose the frontend.
+- NodeJS (npm): Node is used to generate the files that compose the frontend.
 It's needed run a test version of frontend sites locally.

 ### Linux
 Congratulations, Linux makes this simple.
 If you don't know how to open the terminal you can probably find it in your launcher menu by searching for `terminal`, there's usually also a hotkey to open the terminal: `Ctrl + Alt + t` works on many systems, including Ubuntu and Fedora.

-Use the terminal to install **git**, **golang**, and **nodejs**:
+Use the terminal to install **git**, **golang**, and **npm**:

 - Debian/Ubuntu:
     ```
-    sudo apt install git golang nodejs
+    sudo apt install git golang npm
     ```
 - CentOS/RHEL:
     ```
-    sudo yum install git golang nodejs
+    sudo yum install git golang npm
     ```
 - Fedora:
     ```
-    sudo dnf -y install git go nodejs
+    sudo dnf -y install git go npm
     ```
 - Arch:
     ```
-    sudo pacman -S git go nodejs
+    sudo pacman -S git go npm
     ```

 ### Mac OS